SANBI-SA/irida_server_ansible/README.md

 # Ansible for a SANBI server integrated with the cluster and prepared to run Galaxy for IRIDA

 Put the name(s) of the server in the hosts file before using this.
+You'll need to liase with your friendly SANBI admins to make the required DNS entries.

 ## Installing Ansible roles